KSSidll/Lazuli/README.md

 -   Waste your time on your profile feed filled with fake data, just like a real social media website!
 -   Browse your and other profiles, check posts, comments and photo albums
--   [TBC] Publish your own posts and comments, Delete them, or Edit them \
+-   Publish your own posts, Delete them, or Edit them \
     \* Data is only stored in Session, restarting the webpage will erase it
--   [TBC] Find posts and users using a search bar that supports filtering
+-   Find posts and users using a search bar
--   [TBC] Delete your photos
--   [TBC] Edit your profile data

 ## How to run